sasever/SQLPoolsTools/docs/SQLPoolAutoHealthCheck/ReadMe.md

 ## Health Check Artifacts

- The DMVs listed on the **Health Check Sources** section are used to calculate **7** tables containing several different metrics to identify a tables' health condition.
-From this 7 tables, the process builds first a BASE table to merge all calculated info, then calculates, Scores, Flags, Importance Score and Verbal Report.
+ The DMVs listed on the [**Health Check Sources**](./ReadMe.md#health-check-sources) section are used to calculate **7** tables containing several different metrics to identify a tables' health condition.
+From these 7 tables, the process builds first a BASE table to merge all calculated info, then calculates, Scores, Flags, Importance Score and Verbal Report.

 1. **HC_TABLE_PATTERN :** Contains column type and size statistics per table